An ergodic theorem for quantum processes with applications to matrix product states

 denote the thermodynamic limit of $\ket{\psi(N)}$, where $O$ is any local observable.
 Using equation \eqref{eq:MPSformula} and Theorem \ref{thm:bound}, we compute $W(O)$ as follows:

 whenever $O$ is a local observable on the spins in $[m,n]$.
 Since $Z_{m}=\phi_{m}\cdot Z_{m-1}$, the normalization in the denominator is given by

-As is well known, there is a ``gauge-freedom'' in the representation of a matrix product state such as $|\psi(N)\rangle$, since the state itself does not change under the replacement $A^i_k \mapsto V_{k-1}A^i_k V_k^{-1}$ provided we have $V_N=V_{-N}$.
-Choosing the matrices $V_k$ appropriately, one can impose a gauge fixing conditions such as $ \sum_{i=1}^d A_i A_i^\dagger = \bbI,$ which would make the associated channel maps trace preserving. \emph{A priori}, it appears that the matrices required for gauge fixing may depend on $N$ and it is not clear that they can be chosen consistently with the ergodic structure.
+As is well known, there is a ``gauge-freedom'' in the representation of a matrix product state such as $|\psi(N)\rangle$: the state itself does not change under the replacement $A^i_k \mapsto V_{k-1}A^i_k V_k^{-1}$ provided we have $V_N=V_{-N}$.
+See \cite{perez2006matrix} for more discussion on this symmetry.
+Choosing the matrices $V_k$ appropriately, one can impose a gauge fixing condition such as $ \sum_{i=1}^d A_i A_i^\dagger = \bbI,$ which would make the associated channel maps trace preserving. \emph{A priori}, it appears that the matrices required for gauge fixing may depend on $N$ and it is not clear that they can be chosen consistently with the ergodic structure.
 However, Theorem \ref{thm:main} allows us to do just that, as we now explain.
 To begin, let

 By Theorem \ref{thm:main}, $(\xi_{m})_{m\in \bb{Z}}$ is a shift-covariant sequence ($\xi_{m;\omega}=\xi_{m-1;T\omega}$) of positive random variables.
 Furthermore $ \phi_{m}^{*}(Z_{m+1}')=\xi_{m}Z_{m}'$.
 Now let